louismullie/temp-data/markdown_final/cc22de14-6be2-4da2-b745-aa5f9adbcfaa.md

 ---

-Patients can receive **acetaminophen before EGD** for mild pain or fever, as it does not increase bleeding risk or interact with sedation [^111nT54K] [^notfound].
+Patients can receive **acetaminophen before EGD** for mild pain or fever, as it does not increase bleeding risk or interact with sedation [^111nT54K].
 It should be given **≥ 2 hours pre-procedure** to meet fasting guidelines and avoid aspiration risk [^1124g94P] [^114W1MDg].
 Use standard adult dosing (650–1,000 mg PO/IV) and avoid exceeding 3,000–4,000 mg/day; reduce dose in liver disease or chronic alcohol use [^1157AYGH] [^116tuJdq].
 Acetaminophen is preferred over NSAIDs pre-EGD because it does not increase gastrointestinal bleeding risk [^111nT54K].

 ---